AfonsoRodrigues29/Embedded-systems/README.md

 # Embedded-systems
-Guides of Embedded SystemsUniversity of Minho
+Guides of Embedded Systems and Integrated Project using STM32_743ZI2 at University of Minho